isaacfungg/obsidian/Lesson 9.md

 ***
+### Others
+* Under Section 10 of the Interest Act, for most closed mortgages on residential property the borrower can fully repay the mortgage after 5 years with only 3 months interest as penalty
 #### Characteristics of Mortgage Loans as Investments
 **Uniqueness
 * Each mortgage is unique due to differences in borrower, property, and loan terms